sync Huawei Health watch data into Google Fit; Google Drive or fitness apps like Strava or Komoot

 You might not need any of the following if you had a Google Wear OS* smartwatch or indeed an Apple Watch, however those watches last a day or so before needing a recharge.*BTW if you use Wear OS go see my post on using Google Fit).

 you CAN sync all your Huawei watch or Smart Band 6 data to other fitness apps

 Huawei Health is the app to use with Huawei devices.
-It’s pretty good but you might have saved a legacy of experience or data in another fitness app.
-As of 2022 you’re in luck if you use: adidas running; Komoot; Strava.
-If you use some other app, you’re about to find out out how to link it up.
-For example I use the Google Fit app as a central hub for recording my everything – so I need Huawei Health to link up and send its data to Google Fit.
-(BTW If you want to see what Google Fit can do for you with or without a watch that’s described on my other page here)
+It’s pretty good but you might have a legacy of experience and data in another fitness app.
+You’re in luck if you use adidas running; Komoot; or Strava because these natively get data from Huawei Health.
+If you use some other app, you’re about to find out out how to link it up to get the benefits and more.
+For example I use the Google Fit app as a central hub for recording my everything – so I need Huawei Health to send its data to Google Fit.

 At first it seemed that Google wouldn’t talk to Huawei but I found that an app called Health Sync could receive and send all my Huawei data to many other apps listed below.
 By acting as a go-between, Health Sync sends data to Google Fit.
 As of December 2021 Google blocked the Huawei app with the message ‘This app is blocked”.
 No worries: Health Sync is made to work round this.